PoopiAstra/MatewMaticAnalytic/README.md

-# GED0055 Calculus Reviewer
+# Calculus Reviewer

-A responsive study website for GED0055 Modules 1–7.
+A responsive study website for Calculus Modules 1–7.

 ## Included